 Medical abortion is a safe and effective method of terminating a pregnancy up to 9 weeks (63 days) gestation using medication rather than surgery.
-Medical abortion, also known as non-surgical abortion, is now available in-clinic across Australia.
+Medical abortion, also known as non-surgical abortion, is available at all Marie Stopes clinics nationally.

 Medical abortion is a two-stage process.
 The first stage involves taking a tablet which blocks the hormone necessary for the pregnancy to continue.
 This is followed 24-48 hours later by a second medication which causes the contents of the uterus to be expelled.

-Overall, medical termination is a low risk non-surgical option for early termination with a high success rate, up to 98%.
+Overall, medical abortion is a low risk non-surgical option for early termination with a high success rate, up to 98%.

 Medical abortion is available at our clinics through a face-to-face consultation or, if you cannot get to a clinic, you may be eligible for a medical abortion by phone (tele-abortion).